 - 1. Open the front door. - 2.
-Unscrew the grey sensor cover.
+Unscrew the gray sensor cover.
 Remember, the electrolyte is caustic; be careful of drips of electrolyte from the cover. - 3.
 Slide the cover to one side.
 It will not fall off, nor can it be removed while the sensor is in the enclosure. - 4.
 Add distilled or deionized water to the DF-EO7 electrolyte solution using the supplied squeeze bottle.
 Fill to the max level indicator line on the reservoir label.
 Be careful not to spill water on the electronics or on the outside of the sensor.
 Do not overfill. - 5.
 Replace the cover securely. - 6.
 Close the front door.

 When an Analyzer is operating at low ppb levels, adding water to replenish the electrolyte level may result in a temporary increase in the oxygen reading due to the presence of dissolved oxygen in the water and the introduction of oxygen due to agitation.
-More frequent water additions (using smaller quantities of water), and adding water with minimal disturbance to the electrolyte in the reservoir minimizes this effect.